DiptoProdipto/Programming-and-Problem-Solving/README.md

 # Programming-and-Problem-Solving
-This repository contains some basic C programs for my Programming and Problem Solving course.
+This repository contains some basic C programs of my Programming and Problem Solving course.